manureno/infra-data/README.md

    +- variables.tf : Defaulted and mandatory variables
 ```

-## Mandatory Variables
+## Configuring the Templates
+Terraform variables are used to configure the Templates :

-- The organization/application and environment structure
+- Structure organization/application and environment
   + **org** : code name of an organization hosting applications
   + **app** : code name of an application hosted in an organization
   + **env** : code name of en environment in which to deploy the application (dev, uat, etc. )